 Discogenic pain is a generalized term used to describe back pain originating from a damaged vertebral disc.
 It is one of the most common causes of acute or chronic back pain and affects an estimated six million people in the United States.
 For many individuals, discogenic pain can be a debilitating condition.
 However, using the most advanced and minimally invasive treatments, our physicians are able to help patients with discogenic pain find relief from their pain and other symptoms and return to an active lifestyle.

 Symptoms of Discogenic Pain

-The symptoms of discogenic Pain will vary from individual to individual but may include lower back pain, pain when sitting, bending forward, coughing and sneezing, and leg pain.
-In some cases, discogenic pain can be successfully managed using conservative methods such as strengthening exercises, physical therapy, anti-inflammatory medications, steroid/anesthetic injections, intra-discal stem cell injections, hot/cold therapy and massage.
+The symptoms of discogenic pain will vary from individual to individual but may include lower back pain, pain when sitting, bending forward, coughing, sneezing and leg pain.
+In some cases, discogenic pain can be successfully managed using conservative methods such as strengthening exercises, physical therapy, anti-inflammatory medications, steroid/anesthetic injections, intra-discal injections, hot/cold therapy and massage.
 In cases where conservative treatments have failed to provide adequate relief, surgery may be considered.
-Ortho Sport & Spine Physicians is proud to be one of the Southeast’s leading providers of minimally invasive, endoscopic spine surgery (also known as “band-aid back surgery”).
+Ortho Sport & Spine Physicians is proud to be a leading provider of minimally invasive, endoscopic spine surgery (also known as “band-aid back surgery”).
 This advanced surgical technique offers significant patient benefits over traditional back surgery including fewer complications and a shorter recovery time.
-Using endoscopic surgery, we are able to help many individuals return to work and/or other activities and achieve an improved overall quality of life.
+Using endoscopic surgery, we are able to help many individuals return to work and other activities and achieve an improved overall quality of life.